Codit/practical-api-guidelines/maturity-level-two/docs/logging-guidance.md

 If the sink you are sending to supports this behavior, you can also create tree's in this correlation to distinct even more and make more clear what is actually happening in your code.

-There are different types of logs that can be made, most importantly:
+There are different types of logs that can be made, for API's these are the most important ones:

 | Log Type | Description |
 | -------- | ----------- |